audiojs/audio-buffer-list/readme.md

 ### `list.slice(start=0, end=-0)`

 Return sublist of the initial list.
-The data is not copied but returned as subarrays. `list.slice()` just creates a duplicate that way.
+The data is not copied but returned as subarrays.

 ### `list.clone(start=0, end=-0)`

 Return copy of the list, consisting of cloned buffers.

-### `list.map((buffer, index, offset) => buffer|bool?, from=0, to=-0)`

-Create new list by mapping every buffer.
-Optionally pass offsets `from` and `to` to map only buffers covering the subset, keeping the rest unchanged.
-If no buffer returned from the mapper function then the old buffer will be preserved.
-If `null` returned then the buffer will be discarded. `offset` tracks absolute `buffer` offset in new list, `index` reflects buffer count.
+### `list.map(mapper, from=0, to=-0, {reversed: false})`

+Map buffers of subpart of the list, defined by `from` and `to` arguments.
+Modifies list in-place.

+Mapper function has signature `(buffer, idx, offset) => buffer`. `buffer` is an audio buffer to process, `idx` is buffer number, and `offset` is first buffer sample absolute offset.
+If mapper returns `undefined`, the buffer is preserved.
+If mapper returns `null`, the buffer is discarded.
+If mapper returns `false`, iterations are stopped.

+Pass `{reversed: true}` option to walk in reversed order.

 ```js
 list = list.map((buf, idx, offset) => {